March 09, 2022 7 min read

 How thick is full-grain leather?

-The thickness of full grain leather depends on the way it has been made and for what purpose.
-Tanned hides are usually split into 2 or more sheets so this is also a factor to consider.
+The thickness of full-grain leather depends on the way it has been made and for what purpose.
+Tanned hides are usually split into two or more sheets, so this is also a factor to consider.
 The strength of full-grain leather comes from the tightness of its fiber structure, rather than its thickness.
 The lower leather cuts have a looser fiber structure and are considerably less durable.

 What is the difference between full-grain leather and corrected leather?